Today i'm putting hair extensions to the test for you, over the years i've been asked by a number of

 -Flip in hair is a bit of a nuisance but natural, permanent extensions are the closest thing to real hair, look the best, feel the best and last the longest.
 I know which i'll be buying in the future.
 I see these extensions as more of an investment, you wear them because you want your hair to grow, so you should stick to the healthiest option for your hair.
 There are so many girls out there who want their hair to grow and so many people ask me for tips on how to grow your hair, if you are wanting naturally long hair, the best way to achieve it is to use flip in hair or cold fusion so that your natural hair grows underneath it at the same time and is left undamaged.
 I wrote a guide on how to quickly and easily grow your hair which I'd recommend reading if you want healthy long hair.

-I wrote this post in 2012, in 2013, I have recently had BeautyWorks extensions (which is literally the most incredible hair that I have EVER seen/used... you can read about my experience and bonded hair extensions review here, to me, the best hair to buy for extensions but not a very safe method which I have outlined in my brand new hair growth tips blog post.
+I wrote this post in 2012, in 2013, I have recently had BeautyWorks extensions (very good hair... you can read about my experience and bonded hair extensions review here, to me, the best hair to buy for extensions but not a very safe method which I have outlined in my brand new hair growth tips blog post.

 Which extensions do you wear?